-Pumpkin Bread: A Fall Treat
+Low FODMAP Pumpkin Bread: A Fall Treat

 When I was a kid, my mom used to bake pumpkin bread during the fall months.
 I remember just loving to eat it.
-It was so moist and flavourful and something special that we typically didn't have at any other time of year.
+It was so moist and flavorful and something special that we typically didn't have at any other time of year.

 While I don't have the recipe she used, I probably wouldn't be able to eat it now anyway due to my stomach issues.
 This inspired me to create a pumpkin bread recipe that I can eat - one that's not only low FODMAP at one serving but also Paleo, gluten-free, grain-free, and refined-sugar free.

-Standard or Mini-Loaf
+Standard or Mini-Loaf Pumpkin Bread

-As this recipe for pumpkin bread is grain-free, dairy-free and refined sugar-free, it is Paleo compliant as well as gluten-free.
-This recipe is also low FODMAP at one serving, one low FODMAP serving being approximately one 5/8 inch slice of the standard, 9″x5″ loaf, or two 1/2 inch slices of the mini-loaf.
+This pumpkin bread recipe is low FODMAP at one serving, one low FODMAP serving being approximately one ⅝-inch slice of the standard, 9-inch by 5-inch loaf, or two ½-inch slices of the mini-loaf.
 This size is actually a bit under the maximum amount for FODMAPs to allow some wiggle room and a nice sized slice of bread that isn't too thick.

-The reason this so restricted for low FODMAP is that almond flour and canned pumpkin contain the same FODMAP, galacato-oligosaccharides, or GOS.
+The reason this so restricted for low FODMAP is that almond flour and canned pumpkin contain the same FODMAP, galacto-oligosaccharides, or GOS.
 Almond flour and canned pumpkin are both low FODMAP when eaten separately, but when consumed together, we run the risk of FODMAP stacking.

 Based on FODMAP data obtained from Monash University's Low FODMAP Diet App, I've determined the amounts of almond flour and pumpkin that, when consumed together, are still below the tolerable amount per serving for the GOS FODMAP.
 That being said, since pumpkin bread is typically eaten as a snack, one with IBS must be careful not to eat other things containing the GOS FODMAP.
 Consult Monash's app to ensure whatever you eat around the same time as this pumpkin bread does not put you over the tolerable amount for GOS.